fpiped/manifest-mux/README.md

 Before delivering the final file, the application uses `ffprobe` to verify that the container contains both a video and an audio stream.

+Track titles supplied by the provider are never overwritten.
+Missing titles are generated in forms such as `Full HD (1080p, H.264)`, `ita — AAC Stereo`, or `eng — Forced`.
+The metadata pass uses stream copy and does not re-encode audio or video.

 ## Installation